-In 2015, The NPA’s Director of Pharmacy, Leyla Hannbeck, was appointed by NHS Improvement to the role of Medication Safety Officer (MSO) for all independent community pharmacies (both NPA members and non-members) with less than 50 branches.
-All contractors with less than 50 branches are encouraged to continue reporting their patient safety incidents to the NPA via our platform (please see further information below).
+In 2015, The NPA’s Director of Pharmacy, Leyla Hannbeck, was appointed by NHS Improvement to the role of Medication Safety Officer (MSO) for all independent community pharmacies in England (both NPA members and non-members) with less than 50 branches.
+Such contractors are encouraged to continue reporting their patient safety incidents to the NPA via our platform (please see further information below).

-Through the MSO role and analysis of the thousands of the patient safety incidents submitted to the NPA each year, we have been able to support community pharmacies in all aspects of patient safety, including sharing and learning from incidents through patient safety quarterly reports for both England and Scotland.
+Through the MSO role and analysis of the thousands of the patient safety incidents submitted to the NPA each year, we have been able to support community pharmacies in all aspects of patient safety, including sharing and learning from incidents through patient safety quarterly reports for both England and Scotland (see further information for Scotland below).
 These can be used to evidence national reporting.
 Furthermore, in England, the NPA has actively supported community pharmacies in meeting the patient safety criterion for Quality Payments.

 All patient safety guidance and support available from the NPA, including the NPA incident reporting form and platform, have always been available free of charge to both NPA members and non-members without subscription to reflect the NPA’s nationally appointed MSO role.

 The NPA supports community pharmacies in reporting patient safety incidents the dedicated NPA patient safety platform.